janetnim/api-v1/README.md

 ﻿[![Build Status](https://travis-ci.org/janetnim/api-v1.svg?branch=ft-api-test)](https://travis-ci.org/janetnim/api-v1)
 [![Coverage Status](https://coveralls.io/repos/github/janetnim/api-v1/badge.svg?branch=ft-api-test)](https://coveralls.io/github/janetnim/api-v1?branch=ft-api-test)
-# api-v1
-This is the API version 1 repository for the maintenance tracker application.
+Maintenance Tracker Api V1 //ALSO A HEADING SORTA BIGGER THAN THE REST This is the API version 1 repository for the maintenance tracker application.

-Description
+Description //HEADING  BLUE COLOR
-For challenge 2 of boot camp week 1, we are required to make a test for the api of which I am to use to test my API endpoints.
-I created a new repository for this challenge and cloned it to my desktop from which I created ft-api-test branch that I put my test in then pulled a request and merged it with the develop branch.
-We were also required to create a medium blog post about three of our team members and an LFA we interacted with.
-We are also required to make frequent communication with our LFAs and team members.
+In challenge 2, we are required to first create a test for the API endpoints.
+The tests should first fail since no apis have been provided for the test.
+The four major tests for the endpoints are that a logged in user should be able to make a request, fetch a request, fetch all requests made by the user, modify  and delete a request.
+After writing the tests, you can now write the apis for the endpoints and check that they meet the tests written.

-Tasks to be done
+Tasks to be done //A SMALL HEADING
-The tasks to be completed for the event are:
-1.Write a unit test code for the api endpoints 2.Create endpoints for that satisfy the test created 3.Create a new repo for your apis and test
+The tasks to be completed for the event are:https://www.pivotaltracker.com/n/projects/2173438 1.Write a unit test code for the api endpoints 2.Create endpoints for that satisfy the test created 3.Create a new repo for your apis and test